vigneshavm/Interview-questions/Javascript.md

 ---

 **Key ES6 Features**
-- **`let and const: Block-scoped variables, unlike var which is function-scoped.
+- **let and const**: Block-scoped variables, unlike var which is function-scoped.
-- **`Arrow functions: Shorter syntax with lexical this binding.
+- **Arrow functions**: Shorter syntax with lexical this binding.
-- **`Template literals: Easier string interpolation using backticks.
+- **Template literals**: Easier string interpolation using backticks.
-- **`Default parameters: Set default values for function parameters.
+- **Default parameters**: Set default values for function parameters.
-- **`Destructuring: Extract values from arrays or objects into variables.
+- **Destructuring**: Extract values from arrays or objects into variables.
-- **`Spread/Rest operators: ... used to expand or collect values.
+- **Spread** operators: Expands elements, typically in arrays or objects.
+- **Rest** operators: Gathers remaining parameters into an array.
 ```js
 // Arrow function
 const greet = name => `Hello, ${name}`;